 Studies have shown that employees are most productive and confident in offices with predominantly blue colour schemes.
 Blue has a calming effect on humans and has been proven to reduce stress by lowering blood pressure and heart rate.
 Because of this, blue used to best effect in busy, deadline-driven office environments.

-Furthermore, the colour of a wall can actually change how a person perceives the temperature.
+In fact, the colour of a wall can actually change how a person perceives the temperature.
 Cool colours, such as blue, can cause workers to feel much colder than it actually is.
-Temperature can significantly reduce levels of productivity – around 2% of office hours wasted due to temperature alone.

 Green is ideal for employees that work long hours